Faculty, Alum on Her Full Circle Experience at Columbia College ChicagoNov 30, 2021

 Columbia welcomes alumni and supporters for a reunion celebration at the newly renovated Getz Theater Center.
 Mayor Rahm Emanuel proclaims October 19, 2018, as Columbia College Chicago Theatre in Chicago.

-Columbia College Chicago student Yasmeen Qahwash writes about Cinema and Television Arts Associate Professor Dan Rybicky's new film "Accident, MD" playing at the 2018 Chicago International Film Festival.
+Student Yasmeen Qahwash writes about Cinema and Television Arts Associate Professor Dan Rybicky's new film "Accident, MD," now streaming on Vimeo.

 Sez Me: The Columbia Story Hour (and a Half) brings a Chicago sensibility to the new live storytelling series on campus.